ABOUT

 AS SOLE-INSTRUCTOR OF RECORD

-(SUNY Dutchess // Poughkeepsie, NY // Spring 2024*)
+(Dutchess Community College // Poughkeepsie, NY // Fall 2024*, Spring 2025*)

 This course is designed to introduce students to the study of ethics and the nature of morality.
 A wide range of ethical issues will be considered, such as moral relativism, duty-based ethics, and utilitarianism.
 In order to pragmatically investigate these positions, we will explore them through the lens of environmental ethics.
 Environmental ethics is the study of ethical relationships between humans and other entities—primarily, other-than-human life.
 Along with studying a variety of normative ethical positions, we will also investigate theories of value—and how these theories apply to the moral relationships we construct between human and non-human life—manifested in ideas like holism and deep ecology.
 Finally, the study of ethics benefits strongly from the application of these theories to real world situations, so a significant portion of the course will focus on applying the ethical positions we discuss to key debates in environmental ethics, including subjects such as sustainability, animal rights, environmental justice, climate change, ecosabotage, and technological innovation.
-[Syllabus]PHIL 101: Philosophical Perspectives
+[Syllabus]PHI 201: Introduction to Philosophy

 (Marist College // Poughkeepsie, NY // Fall 2022*, Spring 2023*, Fall 2023*, Spring 2024*)